Oluwasetemi/css-note/slides.md

 }
 ```

-<kbd>animation-fill-mode: none;</kbd> This will not apply any styles to the target when it's not executing.
+`animation-fill-mode: none;` This will not apply any styles to the target when it's not executing.
 Also, this is a default value.

 <hr class="my-10"/>